gu-lseg/intro-to-programming/source/getting_started.rst

 .. image:: /images/turtle-rectangle.png

 * Draw an equilateral triangle.

-An equilateral triangle has 3 sides of equal length and each corner has an angle of 60 degrees.
+.. tip:: An equilateral triangle has 3 sides of equal length and each corner has an angle of 60 degrees.

-Now, draw many squares.
-Each one tilted left of the previous.
+* Draw many squares.
+Each square should be tilted left of the previous.

+.. image:: /images/turtle-many-squares.png

 Experiment with the angles between the individual squares.

-.. image:: /images/turtle-many-squares.png

 The picture shows three 20 degree turns.
 You could try 30 and 40...

-Combining previous code, draw a simple house.
+* Draw a simple house.

+.. tip:: Reuse the code you have already written.

 Koans